 7.5.4 The Subscriber must ensure that all information provided to any Certification Authority, or to any Registration Authority, or to the ELNO for the purpose of obtaining a Digital Certificate, is correct, complete and not false or misleading.

+7.5.5 The Subscriber must take reasonable steps to ensure that:

+a Digital Certificate is only used to Digitally Sign by the Signer to whom it is allocated; and

+Signers do not allow any other Person to use their Access Credentials and Digital Certificates; and

+Signers keep the Digital Certificate allocated to them safe and secure in the Signer’s control; and

+Access Credentials are only used to access the ELN by the User to whom the Access Credentials belong; and

+other Users do not allow any other Person to use their Access Credentials.

 (Deleted)

 Notification of Jeopardised Conveyancing Transactions

-7.7.1 Where to the Subscriber’s knowledge, information or belief a Conveyancing Transaction has been Jeopardised:
+7.7.1 Where to the Subscriber’s knowledge, information or belief a Conveyancing Transaction has been Jeopardised the Subscriber must:

-where it is possible to do so, the Subscriber must unsign any electronic Registry Instruments and other electronic Documents relating to the Conveyancing Transaction immediately; or
+where it is possible to do so, unsign any electronic Registry Instruments and other electronic Documents relating to the Conveyancing Transaction immediately; and

-where it is not possible to unsign any electronic Registry Instruments or other electronic Documents, the Subscriber must immediately notify the ELNO of the situation.
+immediately notify (to the extent permitted by law) the ELNO and the Registrar of the situation.

-7.7.2 The Subscriber must bring to the attention of the other Participating Subscribers any information about the Conveyancing Transaction that it believes to be incorrect, incomplete, false or misleading or that the Conveyancing Transaction has been Jeopardised.
+7.7.2 The Subscriber must immediately notify (to the extent permitted by law) the other Participating Subscribers of any information about the Conveyancing Transaction that it believes to be incorrect, omitted, false or misleading or that the Conveyancing Transaction has been Jeopardised.

 Revoking authority